Barbieri1981/algorithms/README.md

 ## Declarative Programming

 Declarative programming express what the program should achieve without specifying the step-by-step process of how to achieve it.

-## License

-This repository is provided under the [MIT License](LICENSE).
-Feel free to use and modify the code examples for your own learning and projects.

-Happy coding!

 ## Prerequisites